BEYOND120 FOR STUDENTS

 It takes 120 credit hours to earn your degree, but there are infinite ways to navigate your college journey and prepare for life beyond graduation.
 Beyond120 is about translating the knowledge, skills, and perspectives you are cultivating through your CLAS education into personal growth and professional development.

-Have a look at the various resources available to you through our program, don’t hesitate to reach out to any of our faculty with questions, and start going Beyond120 today!
+Have a look at the various resources and events available to you through our program, don’t hesitate to reach out to any of our faculty with questions, and start going Beyond120 today!

 Check Out Our Resources